Posted on:

 How to Record Your Voiceover (Free Tools)

-- Online Voice Recorder (no install needed, works in browser)
+- Online Voice Recorder: no install, works in browser

 How to Sync Voiceover with Specific Slides